keverw/HTTPRequest/readme.md

 	<script type='text/javascript' src='HTTPRequest.js'></script>

 ##Example##
-First, you have to do is require the HTTPRequest module (if you're using it client-side, this isn't necessary).
+First, you have to require the HTTPRequest module (if you're using it client-side, this isn't necessary).

 	var HTTPRequest = require('HTTPRequest');